lizgarseeyah/Blockchain/README.md

 GitHub Page for this project: https://lizgarseeyah.github.io/Blockchain/

-This project walks through the steps required to create a simple, immutable, decentralized blockchain using Javascript.
+This project walks through the steps required to create a simple, immutable, decentralized blockchain using JavaScript.
 The blockchain will be encrypted using the SHA256 algorithm.
-This program will also enable UI interaction with the blockchain using an HTML/CSS webapp called Block Explorer.
-Postman API app was used to send commands to the endpoints.
-This program allows the user to send transactions,  mine blocks, retrieve data, and broadcast nodes.
+The UI web app, called Block Explorer, was developed using HTML and CSS.
+Postman API app was used to send API commands to the endpoints.
+The Block Explorer program allows the user to send transactions, mine blocks, retrieve block information, and broadcast new nodes to the rest of the blockchain.

 ### Topics covered:
 - Part I: Creating the Blockchain Data Structure